The Voyage Out: Development and first draft

-Rachel Vinrace embarks for South America on her father's ship and is launched on a course of self-discovery in a kind of modern mythical voyage.
-The mismatched jumble of passengers provides Woolf with an opportunity to satirise Edwardian life.
-The novel introduces Clarissa Dalloway, the central character of Woolf's later novel, Mrs Dalloway.
-Two of the other characters were modelled after important figures in Woolf's life.
-St. John Hirst is a fictional portrayal of Lytton Strachey, and Helen Ambrose is, to some extent, inspired by Woolf's sister, Vanessa Bell.
-Rachel's journey from a cloistered life in a London suburb to freedom, challenging intellectual discourse and self-discovery very likely reflects Woolf's own journey from a repressive household to the intellectual stimulation of the Bloomsbury Group.
-Toward the novel's end, Rachel Vinrace dies of a fever.

 Critical reception

 Writing in 1926, E. M. Forster described it as "... a strange, tragic, inspired book whose scene is a South America not found on any map and reached by a boat which would not float on any sea, an America whose spiritual boundaries touch Xanadu and Atlantis".
 Reviewing the book a decade earlier, he wrote this: "It is absolutely unafraid...
 Here at last is a book which attains unity as surely as Wuthering Heights, though by a different path."

 Literary scholar Phyllis Rose writes in her introduction to the novel, "No later novel of Woolf's will capture so brilliantly the excitement of youth."
 And also the excitement and challenge of life.
 "It's not cowardly to wish to live," says one old man at the end of the book.
 "It's the very reverse of cowardly.
 Personally, I'd like to go on for a hundred years...
 Think of all the things that are bound to happen!"